openbcl/fds-dockerfiles/README.md

 > These Dockerfiles and the resulting [Docker images](https://github.com/openbcl/fds-dockerfiles/pkgs/container/fds) are maintained by third party.
 They include and provide [FDS binaries from the National Institute of Standards and Technology (NIST)](https://pages.nist.gov/fds-smv/).
 The use of this images is at your own risk.

 ## How to use this image
-> [!NOTE]
-> At the moment this image is based on [Ubuntu](https://hub.docker.com/_/ubuntu).
-Smokeview is not included.
-You may want to [download Smokeview](https://pages.nist.gov/fds-smv/downloads.html) and install it on your hosts operating system by yourself.

-> [!NOTE]
-> This image is also hosted on Docker Hub and kept up to date.
-If you are interested, please have a look [here](https://hub.docker.com/r/openbcl/fds).

 To run the latest version of FDS (without doing simulation at all) please run the following command for testing purposes.
 ```bash
 docker run --rm ghcr.io/openbcl/fds fds